PINTO0309/PINTO_model_zoo/460_RT-DETRv2-Wholebody25/README.md

     ```

   - Demonstration of models with built-in post-processing (Float32/Float16)
-  - `score_threshold` is a very rough value set for testing purposes, so please adjust it to your liking.
+  - `score_threshold` is a very rough value set for testing purposes, so feel free to adjust it to your liking.
+The default threshold is probably too low.
     ```
     usage:
       demo_rtdetrv2_onnx_wholebody25.py \